kevinqtra/ML-experiments/README.md

 ## Organization:

-1. Create a `src` directory
-2. Datasets should be stored in the `src/datasets` directory (create this directory).
+1. Datasets should be stored in the `datasets` directory (create this directory).
-3. Create the following directories in the `src` folder:
+2. Create the following directories:
     i. `images` (will store the graphs and the decision trees) ii. `performance` (will store the performances of each classifier for each dataset)